-Use this calculator to easily calculate your macro mix: carbohydrates, fats and proteins intake per day depending on your goal: maintaining weight, gaining or losing weight.
-Adjust depending on your chosen diet's macro recommendations.
+Use this macro calculator to easily calculate your macro mix: carbohydrates, fats and proteins intake per day depending on your goal: maintaining weight, gaining or losing weight.
+Adjust the macro balance to fit your chosen diet's macro recommendations.

 How to use the macro calculator?